The spirit of a woman who was brutally killed by underworld thugs, visits/stays here for peace and possibly justice.

 Many Personal Experiences:

-After Helen disappeared, there were many reported sightings of her around the hotel area and especially the elevators.
-These appearances at least continued up until 2004, when Lewis and Fisk interviewed staff members.
-No other interviews have been made public recently.
+After Helen disappeared, there were many reported sightings of Helen around the hotel area and especially the elevators.

 20 2nd Ave SW